 An Impossible Traveler event occurs when multiple login attempts seen for a user from multiple remote countries in a short period of time, which shouldn't be possible.
 This may indicate the account is compromised.

 Gain user-account credentials.

-Investigate IP addresses and identities involved in the detected activity, by using the following:
+Investigate the IP addresses and identities involved in the detected activity using:

 - Impossible Traveler - Enrichment playbook

 - CalculateGeoDistance automation